Multiple operator integrals in non-separable von Neumann algebras: Proofs of auxiliary MOI results

 \subsection{Proof of Theorem \ref{thm.Pavlov}}

-In this section, we prove Theorem \ref{thm.Pavlov} using the approach of Pavlov and Birman-Solomyak from the beginning of \cite{pavlov} and the end of \cite{birmansolomyakTensProd}, respectively.
-The construction is similar in spirit to that of the tensor product of projection-valued measures.
+In this section, we prove Theorem \ref{thm.Pavlov} using the approach of Pavlov and Birman--Solomyak from the beginning of \cite{pavlov} and the end of \cite{birmansolomyakTensProd}, respectively.
+The construction is similar in spirit to that of the tensor product of projection valued measures.
 One uses a Carath\'{e}odory-type theorem to extend a certain measure from the measurable rectangles to the whole product $\sigma$-algebra.
-However, the difference is that building tensor products of projection-valued measures requires only the (relatively easy) projection-valued Carath\'{e}odory's Theorem, while the construction in Theorem \ref{thm.Pavlov} requires (the much more difficult) Carath\'{e}odory's Theorem for vector measures.
-Therefore, before we launch into the proof of Theorem \ref{thm.Pavlov}, we must review -- following some of Chapter I of \cite{diesteluhl} -- some vector measure theory.
+However, the difference is that building tensor products of projection valued measures requires only the (relatively easy) projection valued Carath\'{e}odory's theorem, while the construction in Theorem \ref{thm.Pavlov} requires (the much more difficult) Carath\'{e}odory's theorem for vector measures.
+Therefore, before we launch into the proof of Theorem \ref{thm.Pavlov}, we must review --- following some of Chapter I of \cite{diesteluhl} --- some vector measure theory.